 |

-species of bear to be found in South America, where is restricted to
+bear species to be found in South America, where is restricted to

 the mountainous regions of Peru, Ecuador, Columbia and Venezuela.